forestgrape/coronavirus/index.md

 	* I wrongly ignored upper respiratory infections for a long time (because most hospitalized/severe cases were/are in the lungs) -> [Disease patterns](#infection-tropism-and-diseas-patterns)
 	* In the first months Sars-CoV-2 didn't have the ability to spread well in humid climate.
 This has changed: the currently circulating strains spread well in humid climate too.
 - 27.7.
 [Disease pattering](#infection-tropism-and-disease-patterns)
-- 3.5.
-Reordering of content and new Sections 'Coronaviruses with a Focus on Sars-CoV-2' and 'Immune Protection with a Focus on Coronaviruses' added to github pages/master branch (since 29.4. published as github branch coronasection)
+- 29.4/3.5.
+Reordering of content and new Sections 'Coronaviruses with a Focus on Sars-CoV-2' and 'Immune Protection with a Focus on Coronaviruses'
 - 17.4.20 00:04 GMT  New section online: Evidence for Increased Immune Protection against Sars-CoV-2 from Exposure to BCoVs
 - 9.4.20 Extended section [Prevent Early On Mucus Accumulations](#early-vents), previously named Early On Ventilators
 - 4.4.20 Added Section Ideas to Explore